Quantifying Lyman-$\alpha$ emissions from reionization fronts: Results

 Consider now the case of fixed $F_{\mathrm{LyC}}^{\mathrm{inc}}$ and $\alpha$.
 With fixed incident flux, a slower I-front can only result from moving through a higher local density of hydrogen (recall $v_{\rm IF} = F_{\mathrm{LyC}}^{\mathrm{inc}}/\langle n_{\rm H} \rangle$).
 In this case the Ly$\alpha$ flux just increases in proportion to $\zeta$, so a slower I-front produces a larger $F_{\mlya}^\mathrm{emit}$.
 Physically, this owes to the larger number of neutrals present for collisional excitation when $\langle n_{\rm H} \rangle$ is larger, and the fact that there is more cooling inside of a slower moving I-front.
 As a last example, consider now fixed $v_{\rm IF}$ and $F_{\mathrm{LyC}}^{\mathrm{inc}}$ (so fixed $\langle n_{\rm H} \rangle$), but allow $\alpha$ to vary.
 A smaller $\alpha$ corresponds to harder spectra for which the average photon energy is larger.
 In this case, a harder spectrum (moving downward in Fig. \ref{fig:pspace_lya_eff_fd}) increases $F_{\mlya}^\mathrm{emit}$ because the more energetic ionizing photons make the I-front wider and its internal temperatures hotter, which boosts the efficiency of collisional excitation cooling.
 It follows from this overall discussion that the flux of \lya\ photons emitted from an I-front is largest if 3 conditions are met simultaneously: (1) the incident ionizing flux is large; (2) the incident spectrum is hard; (3) the \IF\ is traveling through a cosmological over-density, which causes it to propagate more slowly.

-Lastly, we provide an interpolation table for Figure \ref{fig:pspace_lya_eff_fd} in a Github repository\footnote{\href{https://github.com/bayu-wilson/master_1d_rt/tree/main/results/interp_tables/fd_parameter_space_interp_table.txt}{https://github.com/bayu-wilson/master\_1d\_rt/tree/main/results/interp\_tables}}, which may be readily applied to reionization simulations that track $\alpha$ and $v_{\rm IF}$.
+Lastly, we provide an interpolation table for Figure \ref{fig:pspace_lya_eff_fd} in a Github repository\footnote{\href{https://github.com/bayu-wilson/1DRT_quantify_reion_fronts/tree/main/results/interp_tables/fd_parameter_space_interp_table.txt}{https://github.com/bayu-wilson/1DRT\_quantify\_reion\_fronts/tree/main/results/interp\_tables}}, which may be readily applied to reionization simulations that track $\alpha$ and $v_{\rm IF}$.
 In most simulation frameworks, however, it is considerably more difficult to track $\alpha$, which requires multi-frequency RT with enough frequency bins and spatial resolution to reliably model spectral hardening by intergalactic absorptions.
 In this case our results can still be of use under reasonable assumptions about $\alpha$, as long as $v_{\rm IF}$ can be calculated in the simulation.
-For added convenience, we also provide a sextic fit to the \lya\ efficiency at fixed $\alpha_\mathrm{IF} = 1.5$, which is representative of expectations from stellar population synthesis models (see discussion in \cite{D_Aloisio_2019}):
+For added convenience, we also provide a quartic fit to the \lya\ efficiency at fixed $\alpha_\mathrm{IF} = 1.5$, which is representative of expectations from stellar population synthesis models (see discussion in \cite{D_Aloisio_2019}) as well as $\alpha_\mathrm{IF} = 0.85$, motivated by our estimates of spectral hardening by the IGM in Appendix \ref{appendix:hardening}: